 Tinstar Heritage Farm is a small Utah family farm.
 We raise registered American Miniature Jersey dairy cows and specialize in hand-raised family/homestead milk cows.
 We raise Navajo-Churro sheep and have lambs for sale seasonally.
 We sell Churro fleeces, wool, roving, and yarn. (more...)

 We are a small family farm in Orland.
 We raise heritage and traditional livestock.
 While we are not certified organic, we do not give our animals unnecessary antibiotics, hormones or other substances.
 We interact with our animals and treat them humanely.
-We raise Beef, Berkshire Pork, Goat and Lamb. (more...)
+We raise Beef, Berkshire Pork, Bison, and Lamb. (more...)

 Sunrise Farm is an all-CSA farm offering 130 shares per year of the freshest, picked-that-day vegetables imaginable.
 We meet or exceed all of the organic requirements but choose not to be officially certified. (more...)